nahanoo/deletion_detection/README.md

 All deletions are then filtered for `--min_counts` and `--min_frequency`.
 If no values are specified using those flags default min_counts is 5 and default min_frequency is 0.8.
 If specified with `--output_no_alignment_regions` all regions with no read alignments are outputted additionally to in-read deletions.
 Note that this feature requires SAMtools>=1.11 in your PATH.
 This tool was tested with PacBio HiFi data using [minimap2](https://github.com/lh3/minimap2) for alignment.
-For detecting shor deletion this tool should also work well with Illumina data.
+For detecting short deletions this tool should also work well with Illumina data.
 Uncorrected nanopore reads could be a bit more tricky because of the indel issues that come with nanopore data.
 It should still work pretty well, however the outputted position will be affected by the flags `--min_counts` and `--min_frequency`.

 ## Installation